A simple way to show how your website complies with the EU Cookie Law. Implied Consent. Style it to match your own website.

 This plugin will:

-In short, no, although there is a great deal of ambiguity and misinformation around this law.
+In short, no, although there is a great deal of ambiguity around this law.
 What the law really gets at is privacy, not just cookies.
-The UK government, for example, plan on using a version of what is called "implied consent" on their own websites, which is a technique similar to what this plugin does.
+The UK government, Google and many other major websites use "implied consent" on their own websites, which is the same technique used by this plugin.
+Further reading: http://cookielawinfo.com/cookie-law-101/

 No. Quite intentionally, this plugin will not do that.
 We have no way of knowing what plugins you use or how they work, so blocking/deleting cookies on a WordPress website/blog would possibly/probably break your site.
 Larger websites with huge budgets may well invest in such technology, but this plugin aims to help you provide a certain level of compliance without taking drastic action.
 If you do want blocking/deleting cookie functionality then (for now *) this is not the right plugin for you.